Khashyar Darvich

-Khashyar Darvich is a documentary film producer and director best known for directing a documentary film about the Dalai Lama, "Dalai Lama Renaissance," which is narrated by actor Harrison Ford.
+Khashyar Darvich is a documentary film producer and director best known for directing a documentary film about the Dalai Lama entitled Dalai Lama Renaissance, narrated by actor Harrison Ford.

+Career

 He got his start in Colorado where he produced other documentaries and broadcast programs, including the documentary about an eccentric Colorado mountain town entitled "Black Hawk Waltz: Tales of a Rocky Mountain Town," which was broadcast on the History Channel.